fullmetalbrackets/website/content/articles/setting-up-and-configuring-nuxt-sitemap-module-in-a-nuxt-content-blog.md

   ],
 ```

 When using the Nuxt content module, your markdown files are stored in `./content/articles` by default, though you can do `./content/posts` or whatever instead, as long as the sub-directory with the actual markdown files is inside of `./content` -- the module works off that assumption unless you configure it to do otherwise, which is beyond the scope here.
 To display those markdown files as blog posts on your site, you'd go into one of your views inside the `./pages` directory and use the query builder API to fetch and display the content to our liking, or maybe we'll create a separate page just for that, like `./pages/blog.vue` for example.
-In either case, to actually serve your individual blog posts you'll need a `_slug.vue` file that fetches, hydrates and routes a specific post.
+In either case, to actually serve your individual blog posts you'll need a `_slug.vue` file that fetches and routes a specific post.

 Your URLs would then look something like this: